 The Financial Section also contains Management's Discussion and Analysis, which serves as an introduction to and overview of the financial statements.
-The Retirement System is a component unit of the City of Kansas City, Missouri, for financial reporting purposes.
-As such, the financial statements in this report are also included in the City of Kansas City, Missouri's Comprehensive Annual Financial Reports.
+For financial reporting purposes, the Retirement System is a component unit of the City of Kansas City, Missouri.
+As such, the financial statements in this report are also included in the City of Kansas City, Missouri's Annual Comprehensive Financial Reports.